QRUQSP/aprs/README.md

 QRUQSP - aprs
 ===========================================

-This module stores APRS packets that are injected via the API.
+This module stores APRS packets that are received via hooks from other modules.
+This module is not complete and many old features exist that do not work anymore.

 License
 -------